 Since 2008, Friends of the Inyo has employed professional, paid crews that work on public lands from the Inyo Mountains to Mono Lake.
 Your donations and membership contributions support their work on the land.

-Each week from mid-May to the end of September, Friends of the Inyo's Lakes Basin Stewards will be providing updated trail conditions for trails in and around the Mammoth Lakes Basin.
+Each week from the beginning of June to the end of September, Friends of the Inyo's Lakes Basin Stewards will be providing updated trail conditions for trails in and around the Mammoth Lakes Basin.